These no-bake Prune, Nut and Chocolate Energy Balls make a delicious and healthy snack or healthy dessert, perfect for any occasion.

 Today was a success!
-These little energy balls were gone within minutes of my children coming through the door – and they had no idea they had just devoured a good helping of prunes, which usually is not the most popular snack in my house.
+These homemade energy balls were gone within minutes of my children coming through the door.
+The kids had no idea they had just devoured a good helping of prunes, which usually is not the most popular snack in my house.
 They did guess correctly the balls were made with dark chocolate, which they love.
-You see, I have stopped buying milk chocolate a long time ago and only buy dark now (I look for chocolate containing approximately 70% cocoa) so my children are used to it and actually prefer it to milk chocolate, which has more sugar and less cocoa.
+I have stopped buying milk chocolate a long time ago and only buy dark now.
+(I look for chocolate containing approximately 70% cocoa).
+So my children are used to it and actually prefer it to milk chocolate, which has more sugar and less cocoa.

-Having said that, chocolate is not the predominant flavour in this recipe.
-This recipe is a combination of different flavours that work together fantastically – sweet and rich tasting fruit, dark chocolate and nut, with a hint of coconut.
+Having said that, chocolate is not the predominant flavour in this energy balls recipe.
+This recipe is a combination of different flavours that work together fantastically.
+Sweet and rich tasting fruit, dark chocolate and nut, with a hint of coconut.
 What’s not to like?
-And in addition to making a fun and healthy after-school snack these Prune, Nut and Chocolate Energy Balls taste incredible with coffee or tea, which makes them an ideal mid-morning or afternoon snack.
+Plus they are gluten free!
+And in addition to making a fun and healthy after-school snack these Prune, Nut and Chocolate Energy Balls taste incredible with coffee or tea.
+Which makes them a great snack for grownups too!

-The proportions used in this recipe yield 14 bite size balls, but you can make them smaller or larger according to your preference.
+The proportions used in this recipe yield 14 bite size balls, but you can adjust their size according to your preference.

 Your children will love helping you shape these balls and roll them in the seeds!
 Enjoy:)

 If you like this easy energy balls recipe you may also enjoy these 4-Ingredient Protein Energy Balls with Quinoa and Pineapple.
 They are vegan, gluten free, and taste zingy and refreshing.
 Another free from recipe you might like are these Vegan Dark Chocolate Truffles with a festive twist.
 Check out also these 4-ingredient Mango Cheesecake Bites.